Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Analysis and Ablations

 \textbf{Dataset Statistics:} The datasets used in our experiments have the following characteristics.
 The GSM8K dataset consists of 7,473 training examples and 1,319 test examples, where each example is a multi-step arithmetic word problem.
 PrOntoQA is a larger-scale logical deduction dataset containing 32,000 training examples and 4,000 test examples.
 Our Blocks World planning dataset was procedurally generated, resulting in 10,000 unique training problems and 2,000 test problems.

-\textbf{Computational Requirements:} The computational overhead of CSR varies by implementation: Full CSR from scratch adds ~92.5\% overhead (Table \ref{tab:efficiency-detailed}); our Efficient CSR variant with warm-start curriculum and token-subset optimization achieves +8.7\% overhead; a generic second forward pass without our optimizations typically costs 15-20\%.
+The computational overhead of CSR varies by implementation: Full CSR from scratch adds ~92.5\% overhead (Table \ref{tab:efficiency-detailed}); our Efficient CSR variant with warm-start curriculum and token-subset optimization achieves $\sim$9\% overhead (including editor pre-training time); a generic second forward pass without our optimizations typically costs 15-20\%.
 Unless noted otherwise, we report Efficient CSR results throughout the paper.
 Since gradients are not required for the initial generation and we do not need to store intermediate activations from the counterfactual pass, the increase in GPU memory requirements is negligible.

 \textbf{Intervention Success Rates:} Our automated operator-identification heuristics were highly effective.
 Across all three datasets, we were able to successfully identify and perturb an operator in 85-95\% of the generated reasoning traces during training.
 In cases where no predefined operator was found in a generated trace, that specific example was excluded from the CSR loss computation for that step, though it was still used for the standard task loss.